York’s Medieval Walls / Bar Walls

 Red Tower is built from brick not stone, hence its name.
 This section is my favourite, it is usually the quietest and there is no safety railing, so you get a good idea of what the walls were originally like in medieval times.
 Of course, you have to ignore the ever-present traffic on the adjacent roads.

 It’s not far to Walmgate Bar, which is the most complete bar along the walls.
 Walmgate Bar still has a barbican – an extension from the main gate.
-This creates a tunnel which would trap enemies in a vulnerable position.
+This creates a tunnel that would trap enemies in a vulnerable position.
 Originally, the main bars in York all had a barbican.

 During the civil war in 1644, Walmgate Bar came under heavy fire.
 If you look carefully you can still see impacts from cannonballs and bullets.

 You need to descend to street level and cross the road to continue your journey towards Fishergate Bar.
 There is actually a coffee bar inside Walmgate Bar which is worth visiting if you have the time.

 In 1489, King Henry VII raised taxes to the dismay of the population.
 An angry mob set fire to Fishergate Bar to protest about this.
 If you look carefully at the archway you can still see scorch marks.
 Walking on you arrive at Fishergate Tower at the end of this section.

 Baile Hill to Barker Tower